tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 }
 ```

 How the transport configures listening is transport-dependent, and not covered by the interface.
-This typically happens during transport construction.
+This typically happens during transport construction, where a single instance of the transport is created and set to listen on an appropriate network interface before being passed to the router.

 #### Endpoints

 `Endpoint` represents a transport endpoint (e.g. an IP address and port).
 A connection always has two endpoints: one at the local node and one at the remote peer.
-An outbound connection to a remote endpoint is made via a `Dial()` call, and inbound connections to listening endpoints are returned via `Accept()`.
+Outbound connections to remote endpoints are made via `Dial()`, and inbound connections to listening endpoints are returned via `Accept()`.

 The `Endpoint` struct is: